We provide members of the medical community with peer counselling and support services in a welcoming, safe, and confidential environment.

 Physician advisors are family physicians and specialists, all of whom have completed training in physician health.
 They possess great human qualities which make them excellent peer supporters.

-An executive committee manages the QPHP’s operations and a board of directors ratifies the QPHP’s major directions.
+An executive committee manages the PAMQ’s operations and a board of directors ratifies the PAMQ’s major directions.
 The members of the board are the representatives of four of the founding organizations (the Fédération des médecins omnipraticiens, the Fédération des médecins spécialistes, the Fédération des résidents en médecine du Québec and Médecins francophones du Canada).